scordio/junit-converters/docs/index.md

 ## Compatibility

-JUnit Converters is based on the JUnit Framework 5 and requires Java 8 or higher.
+JUnit Converters is based on the JUnit Framework 6 and requires Java 17 or higher.

-Compatibility is also guaranteed with the JUnit Framework 6.

 ## Getting Started